ucdavis/hpccf-docs/docs/admin/backups-users.md

 ### How much backup space do I need?

-This is an extremely complex question and depends on how much data you are backing up, how much that data changes (churn), and the number and type of snapshots you keep.
+This is a surprisingly complex question and depends on how much data you are backing up, how much that data changes (churn), and the total number of snapshots you keep.
 The short version is you need approximately `(quantity + churn) * snapshots`.

 | Quantity of Data | Data Churn      | Snapshots                    | Total Required Space |